eilandert/dockerized/apache-phpfpm/README.md

 Bind /etc/php, /etc/apache2 and /etc/nullmailer to a local dir, it will be populated on first run.

+If mod_ssl is loaded the configs will reloaded every day to pick up new (letsencrypt) certificates.

-If you want to run PHP as apache mod_php, you can set MODE=mod in environment, it will disable php-fpm and enable mod_php.
+If you insist to run PHP as apache module (mod_php), you can set MODE=mod in environment, it will disable php-fpm and enable mod_php.
 Apache will be set in prefork instead of event

 See docker-compose.yml on my github for examples.